 Cruising Europe’s fantastic waters is nowhere as stylish and luxurious as it is in the warm and sunny South of France.
-This millionaire jet set’s playground with its fashionable resorts, movie star lifestyle and pretty coastal towns brimming with culture, history and art offers you the opportunity to choose from a variety of sailing itineraries, one more fascinating than the other.
+Known for its glamorous resorts, movie star lifestyle, and pretty coastal towns full of culture, history, and art, this millionaire’s playground offers you the opportunity to choose from a variety of sailing itineraries, one more fascinating than the other.

-Running from Saint Tropez to Monaco and playing host to 50% of the planet’s super yachts it’s no wonder the legendary Cote d’Azur is one of the world’s most popular summer cruising destinations.
-On a sailing holiday here you can get a taste of the good life in swanky places like St Tropez, Cannes or Monaco, discover fabulous hilltop towns, indulge in heavenly Provencal cuisine and stare at works by Matisse and Picasso in the fantastic museums and art galleries that line the quaint cobbled streets.
-For a more adventurous experience, go to explore the pristine sandy beaches on the Isles d’Hyeres, or head to the Isles de Lerins off the old port of Cannes for a relaxing break.
+Running from Saint Tropez to Monaco and playing host to 50% of the planet’s superyachts, it’s no wonder the legendary Côte d’Azur is one of the world’s most popular summer cruising destinations.
+On a sailing holiday here, you can get a taste of the good life in swanky Saint Tropez, Cannes, or Monaco; discover fabulous hilltop towns; indulge in heavenly Provençal cuisine; and stare at works by Matisse and Picasso in the fantastic museums and art galleries that line the quaint cobbled streets.
+For a more adventurous experience, go to explore the pristine sandy beaches on the Isles d’Hyeres or head to the Isles de Lerins – off the old port of Cannes, for a blissfully relaxing break.

-With its spellbinding Adriatic coast, exquisite islands and rugged mountainous interior jam-packed with culture, history and magnificent cities, Croatia is no doubt one of the most captivating European countries.
-And there’s clearly no better way to explore its glory, beauty and treasures than by sea, from your luxury charter yacht.
+Croatia is undoubtedly one of the most captivating European countries with its spellbinding Adriatic coast, exquisite islands, and rugged mountainous interior jam-packed with culture, history, and magnificent cities.
+And there’s clearly no better way to take in its glory, beauty, and treasures than by sea, from your luxury charter yacht.

-Also called “the next Riviera”, Croatia’s Dalmatian Coast attracts sailing enthusiasts from all over the world with its stunning natural beauty, crystal clear aquamarine seas, sparkling bays, remote fishing villages and glamorous party vibe.
-Moreover, there’s an outstanding blend of gorgeously preserved walled towns, lush national parks and rich underwater life waiting to be explored, as well as more than 1,000 islands scattered around, each with its distinct allure and character.
+For the sailing enthusiast, there are so many spectacular places to see in Croatia.
+Also called “the next Riviera”, the Dalmatian Coast is a fantastic expanse of translucent aquamarine seas, sparkling bays, and remote fishing villages, where ancient tradition meets Mediterranean glamour.
+Moreover, gorgeously preserved walled towns, lush national parks, and rich underwater life are waiting to be explored, as well as more than 1,000 islands scattered around, each with its own distinct allure and character.

-Highlights include the arresting town of Dubrovnik with its ancient city walls, marble streets and baroque architectural splendor; the lush islands of Mljet and Korcula; the historic port town of Trogir; the tiny islet of Bisevo with its spectacular Blue Grotto; the paradisiacal Vis Island and the national parks of Krka and Kornati, both of them abundant in ravishing natural beauty.
+Highlights include the arresting town of Dubrovnik, with its ancient city walls, sleek marble streets, and splendid Baroque architecture; the lush islands of Mljet and Korcula; the historic port town of Trogir; the tiny islet of Bisevo – home to the spectacular Blue Grotto; the paradisiacal Vis Island; and the national parks of Krka and Kornati, both of them abundant in ravishing natural beauty.